-- DO NOT get down into the bottom of the tub for at least 3 months due to hip rule #1 - DO NOT bend past 90° at hip. - If you use the tub to shower, you may need a tub transfer seat that has two legs inside the tub and two legs outside.
-You will sit on this bench from outside of the tub and swing your legs in together (remember not to twist at the waist). - You may need a grab bar to steady yourself while getting in and out. - DO NOT pull or lean heavily on towel rods, soap dish holders, shower curtain rods, or anything else that could be pulled off the wall. - Use a long handled sponge to wash your feet if you cannot bend far enough to reach them.
+- AVOID getting down into the bottom of the tub for at least 3 months as you may find it difficult to kneel or squat. - If you use the tub to shower, you may need a tub transfer seat that has two legs inside the tub and two legs outside.
+You will sit on this bench from outside of the tub and swing your legs in. - You may need a grab bar to steady yourself while getting in and out. - DO NOT pull or lean heavily on towel rods, soap dish holders, shower curtain rods, or anything else that could be pulled off the wall. - Use a long handled sponge to wash your feet if you cannot bend far enough to reach them.